NBISweden/workshop-genome_annotation/labs/functional_annotation.md

 <details>
 <summary>:key: Click to see the solution .</summary>
-For instance, you can do this to count genes with names : grep -P "\tgene" maker_final.interpro.blast/maker_final.gff | grep -v "Name" | wc -l
+For instance, you can do this to count genes with names :
-<code> </code>
+<code> grep -P "\tgene" maker_final.interpro.blast/maker_final.gff | grep -v "Name" | wc -l</code>
 </details>

 ### Set nice IDs